UNLV-CS472-672/tdd/README.md

 ---

 ## 📂 Project Structure

 The repository is organized as follows:

 tdd_lab/
-│── tests/
+├── 📂 tests/                   # Contains all test cases
-│   ├── test_counter.py       # Test cases for the counter API (each student contributes a test) │── src/
+│   ├── 📄 test_counter.py       # Test cases for the counter API (each student contributes a test)
-│   ├── __init__.py           # Flask app initialization
+├── 📂 src/                      # Source code for the counter service │   ├── 📄 __init__.py           # Flask app initialization
-│   ├── counter.py            # Counter API implementation
+│   ├── 📄 counter.py            # Counter API implementation
-│   ├── status.py             # HTTP status codes
+│   ├── 📄 status.py             # HTTP status codes
-│── requirements.txt          # Dependencies
+├── 📄 requirements.txt          # Dependencies for the project
-│── pytest.ini                # Pytest configuration
+├── 📄 pytest.ini                # Pytest configuration
-│── README.md                 # Project documentation
+├── 📄 README.md                 # Project documentation

 ### Python Version (s)
 To be able to following the lab, you need at least python `>= 3.8`.
 The exercise has been testing with the following Python versions: `3.8.1`, `3.9.5`, `3.9.6`, `3.9.7` and `3.10.10` but any version of python `3.8+` work without any configuration issues. **If you are facing any configuration issues, please reach out to the T.A**.